bolkedebruin/msgraphfs/README.md

 ## Usage

-To use the SharePoint filesystem, you need to create a new instance of the `msgraphfs.MSGDriveFS` class.
+To use the Microsoft Drive filesystem (for exemple a sharepoint documents libraty), you need to create a new instance of the `msgraphfs.MSGDriveFS` class.
 You can also use the `msgd` protocol to lookup the class using `fsspec.get_filesystem_class`.